younglim/purple-hats/INSTALLATION.md

 ## System Requirements

-- Oobee (CLI) can run on MacOS Big Sur or above, and a [supported](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) version of Windows 10 (64-bit) or Windows 11.
+- Oobee (CLI) can run on MacOS version 12 Monterey or above, and a [supported](https://learn.microsoft.com/en-us/windows/release-health/supported-versions-windows-client) version of Windows 10 (64-bit) or Windows 11.
 - Google Chrome browser is [installed](https://www.google.com/chrome).
 - One-time Internet access is needed to download and install Oobee (CLI).
 - You are recommended to be logged on to an admin user to run Oobee (CLI).